mpnally/Terrifically-Simple-JSON/README.md

 Following the 3 constraints above, and using `_id` to do so explicitly, are the only requirements of Terrifically Simple JSON.
 It really is that simple.

-It turns out that there is a slight generalization of the `_id` concept that allows all datatypes to be expressed in JSON in a very regular fashion.
+It turns out that there is a slight generalization of the `_id` concept that allows all datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_idRef`, `_idRefNotation` properties.
-Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in JSON.
+Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.

 ## Tutorial